fezi/fzi-microbenchmark/README.md

-      Collection of Chrono24 Java microbenchmarks utilizing the JMH framwork.
+Collection of Java microbenchmarks utilizing the JMH framwork.

-      Run 'mvn clean package' and 'java -jar target/uber.jar' from console.
+* Run 'mvn clean package' and 'java -jar target/uber.jar' from console
-      Or just run (not debug!) the main methods (needs 'mvn clean package' from time to time).
+* Or run (not debug!) the main methods.
+However that needs 'mvn clean package' from time to time